ibm-cloud-docs/schematics/sc-agentb1-confg-k8s-cluster.md

 ## Agent sandbox allowed list
 {: #agent-sandbox-allowlist}

-Following are the default agent sandbox file type and size allowlist configuration set for the `schematics-sandbox` namespace.
+Following are the default agent sandbox file type and allowlist configuration set for the `schematics-sandbox` namespace.

 | Parameter |	Description |
 | -- | -- |